-“Vive l’Europe!”.
-On Europe Day more than 500 million Europeans (including about 67 million French people) celebrate the European Union on May, 9th.
-On that day, many events are organised throughout the EU, especially in France.
+“Vive l’Europe!”
+On Europe Day 27 states and more than 446 million Europeans (including about 67 million French people) celebrate the European Union on May, 9th.
+On that day, many events are organised throughout the EU, including in France.

 Europe Day history

 Europe Day has been celebrated throughout the EU for more than 30 years.
 It was created in June 1985, during an official meeting between EU Presidents and Prime Ministers.
 The aim of Europe Day is to bring citizens closer to the European Union.

 Since then, Europe Day has taken place on May, 9th every single year.
 It is no coincidence that that day was chosen by the EU heads.
 On May, 9th 1950, French Foreign Minister Robert Schuman suggested that European countries join together as an economic union.
 According to him, such a union was the only way to guarantee peace in Europe for a long time.
 In his famous Declaration, Schuman said “concrete achievements” were essential to “the preservation of peace”.